streetwriters/notesnook/docs/help/contents/desktop-integration/system-tray-menu.md

 ---
 title: System tray menu
+pageTitle: The Notesnook system tray menu
-description: Access quick actions from the Notesnook system tray icon, and minimize or close the app to the tray.
+description: Use the Notesnook system tray icon for quick actions, and set the app to minimize or close to the tray instead of the taskbar.
+keywords:
+  - notesnook system tray
+  - minimize to tray
+  - close to tray notes app
+schema: howto
 ---

 # System tray menu